ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ```
 ## Using the AWS EC2 Hyperledger Fabric Client Node
 After the Hyperledger Fabric Network has been created you can log into the AWS EC2 Hyperledger Client Node
 at a later date and perform operations on the Blockchain Fabric Network.
-In this example
-we are logging in from the AWS EC2 Hyperledger Console Instance.
 This is a step by step process.

 ### Connect to AWS EC2 Hyperledger Fabric Client
 You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance".